All Episodes

 The large ground forces were no longer fashionable.

-There was a general named General Gordon R. Sullivan, who did everything he could to hold things in place.
+There was a general named General Gordon R. Sullivan who did everything he could to hold things in place.

-The same thing with General Shinseki.
+And the same thing with General Shinsecki.

 It's just very expensive to keep a lot of people in.

-Rumsfeld, he calls it the the uh the uh water barrel where he moves the spigot down further down the barrel so you can get more troops and more non-commissioned officers, more junior officers back with the troops where they belong, and away from bureaucracies where they're pushing paper, they don't do any good.
+Rumsfeld, he calls it the water barrel, where he moves the spigot down further down the barrel so you can get more troops and more non-commissioned officers, more junior officers back with the troops where they belong and away from bureaucracies where they're pushing paper.

-That's what McMasters believes, too.
+That's what McMaster's believes, too.

-He puts a lot of emphasis on keeping kids in the battalions and the brigades and the regiments where they get a lot of experience, they're better soldiers, better officers, better bang for our buck.
+He puts a lot of emphasis on keeping kids in the battalions and the brigades and the regiments where they get a lot of experience.

-Rumsfeld still dogged by clash with Asian American general over Iraq.
+And get this headline, Rumsfeld still dogged by clash with Asian American general over Iraq.

 Some military observers believe, however, that his career hit the skids under Rumsfeld's tenure.